HarunMbaabu/MaProD-Website-Devevelopment-tutorials./README.md

 Examples of web applications are social networking sites like Facebook or e-commerce sites like Amazon among others.
 Web programming is made up of two parts the Front-end and Back- End development involving front end engineers and Back End engineers respectively.<br>
-<b> Front End Developer. </b>
+<b> Front End Developer. </b><br>
 Front end developers - builds the visible parts of websites that users see and interact within their web browsers.
 The front end of a website/ web application is the part a user sees and directly interacts with.
 The front end is built with languages and technologies like:<br>
  • HTML.<br>
- • CSS
+ • CSS<br>
- • JavaScript
+ • JavaScript<br>
-HyperText Markup Language (HTML) - is the backbone of the Web.
-Every website you visit is built with HTML.
+<b> HyperText Markup Language</b> (HTML) - is the backbone of the Web.
+Every website you visit is
+built with HTML.
 It takes care of all the structure and content.
 HTML5 is the current iteration of HTML on the Web, although sites built with older versions still run fine in your browser.<br>

-Cascading style sheet (CSS) is what controls the way the HTML looks on the page.
-CSS sets the colors, fonts, background images, and even the way the page is laid out (you can use CSS to arrange the HTML elements on a page however you want, even if it’s different than the order they’re arranged in the HTML file).
+<b> Cascading style sheet</b> (CSS) is what controls the way the HTML looks on the page.
+CSS sets the
+colors, fonts, background images, and even the way the page is laid out (you can use CSS to arrange the HTML elements on a page however you want, even if it’s different than the order they’re arranged in the HTML file).
 CSS3 is the current iteration of CSS on the Web, and it adds a ton of features for things like basic interactivity and animations.<br>
-Now, you can create a website with just HTML and CSS, but it’s JavaScript that’s the game changer.
+Now, you can create a website with just HTML and CSS, but it’s <b> JavaScript</b> that’s the game changer.
 To put it simply, JavaScript lets you add in interactivity, more complex animations, and even makes it possible to build fully-featured Web applications.<br>
 Back in the day (like 2012), web browsers used to be really bad at interpreting a lot of JavaScript, so adding complex functionality with JS wasn’t always a good idea.
 But browsers have gotten